 Adjacent to the south side of the Tel Aviv Port is the mythological ‘Metzizim’ (peepers) Beach”, from the cult film starring Uri Zohar (1972).
 The beach has also had a serious upgrade over the past years.
 There you can find hot showers, showers for babies, volleyball and other sports courts illuminated at night, a beach library for borrowing books, and a games corner with chess, backgammon and checkers boards.
 This is accessible to disabled persons, including audio directions using the Step Hear application.
 Peeper’s Beach is an excellent beach for finding celebs.

 The Religious Beach (Nordau Beach – or the Separate Beach)

 South of Peeper’s Beach is the Nordau Beach.
-During weekdays, it serves the city’s religious population: on Sundays, Tuesdays and Thursdays, entrance is for women only; on Mondays, Wednesdays and Fridays, entrance is for men only.
+During weekdays, it serves the city’s religious population: on Sundays, Tuesdays and Thursdays, entrance is for women only; on Mondays, Wednesdays and Fridays, entry is for men only.
 On Saturday, the beach is mixed and is mainly used by young people.

 The Jerusalem Beach

-Next to the Opera House is the Jerusalem Beach, or as it is better known – the Racquet Beach.
+Next to the Opera House is Jerusalem Beach, or as it is better known – the Racquet Beach.
 If you came without a racquet, you should come with protection against flying balls.
-This is a wide beach with easy parking, and the southern part of it is dedicated to Kite Surfing.
+This is a wide beach with easy parking, and the southern part is dedicated to Kite Surfing.